dotnet/csharplang/proposals/extensions.md

 - If `T` is a *delegate_type*, the base types of `T` are the class types `System.Delegate` and `object`.
 - \***If `T` is an *extension_type*, the base types of `T` are the base extensions of `T` and the extended type of `T` and its base types.**

-TODO will need to revisit once we have inheritance and we allow variance of extended types.
+TODO(inheritance) will need to revisit once we have inheritance and we allow variance of extended types.

 Note: this allows method groups that contain members from the extension and the extended type together:
 ```csharp